IEEEComputerSocietyUNB/UNBQuest/README.md

 # UNB Quest

 Projeto usando realidade aumentada da Computer Society  UnB.

+This project is still in alpha development, that's why we haven't written an extensive documentation about this yet.
+But if you would like to follow this project, there's an apk on the root of the master branch.

 ## Equipe responsável